abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_3_Algorithms/Lecture_3.md

 - n: Number of things in a problem, people for example.

-- *O(n^2)*: Cuadratic, n people doing n thing.
+- *O(n^2)*: Quadratic, n people doing n thing.

 - *O(n log n)*: n log n.

-- *O(n)*: Linear time, goes one by one,Linar search.
+- *O(n)*: Linear time, goes one by one, Linear search.

 - *O(log n)*: Logarithmic.

 - *O(1)*: Constant, faster, a constant number of step.

-- Ω: How few steps might an algorith take, lower bound of a number of steps.
+- Ω: How few steps might an algorithm take, lower bound of a number of steps.

 - *Ω(n^2)*.